cyclus/cycamore/INSTALL.rst

   make
   make install

-As usual you can custom you cmake installation using the proper cmake flag.
-All cmake variable can be listed using: ``cmake -LAH``.
+you can customize your cmake installation using the proper cmake flag.
+All cmake variables can be listed using: ``cmake -LAH``.
 The main variable used are:

 .. list-table::